The Pencilneck ®, Foo’s Button, and Porter’s Wedding

 As the evening progressed, I could tell that Foo’s jacket was starting to bother him.
 He made the rash decision to dance, which of course got him worked up into a heated lather, and as he couldn’t take his jacket off, he got rather moist.

-Occasionally his eyebrows would rocket up into his hairdo, which made the person he was talking to flinch and step back a bit, so I guess the nail was digging in.
+Occasionally his eyebrows would rocket up into his hairdo, which made the person he was talking to flinch and step back a bit, so I guessed the nail was digging in.

 I made a point of being in the bathroom or out back when he had to whiz, because the gyrations he went through trying to juggle his drink, his pants, his shirt, the jacket, and ‘himself’ all at the same time was priceless.
 An octopus would’ve had trouble with it.

-He couldn’t pin his shirt and blazer up under his arms – the fish lined jacket kept everything put.
+He couldn’t pin his shirt and blazer up under his arms – the fishing-lined jacket kept everything put.
 And it seemed that the sweat-sticky shirt kept twisting and bunching and rising under the coat, adding much to his predicament.

 The Motorhome that Smitty Built